-This is an exciting time for Whitehorse Manor Infants.
 We work in partnership with Whitehorse Manor Juniors, Ecclesbourne Primary, Beulah Infant School and Cypress Primary School to provide the highest quality education for all children within The Pegasus Academy Trust.
 We aim to establish a close relationship with parents and carers so that everyone works together to ensure each child's happiness and success.

-Our Ofsted Inspections in March 2007 and June 2010 confirmed Whitehorse Manor Infants as "outstanding" in all areas, which means that it continues to be one of the best schools in the country.
+Our Ofsted Inspections in March 2007 and June 2010 confirmed Whitehorse Manor Infants as" outstanding" in all areas, which means that it continues to be one of the best schools in the country.
 Outstanding school's data is checked annually by Ofsted to see if an inspection is required.
 Our school has had positive annual checks and continues to be categorised as outstanding.
 You can read the report online at www.ofsted.co.uk.

 We are a four-form entry school, with three forms of entry on our main site on Whitehorse Road and one form of entry on our annex site on Brigstock Road.
-Applications are made to Whitehorse Manor Infant School and then if an application is successful the site closer to the home address is allocated.
-Our Brigstock site is led on a day- to-day basis by one of our Deputy Heads of School, Nicola Hall.
+Applications are made to Whitehorse Manor Infant School and then, if an application is successful, the site closer to the home address is allocated.
+Our Brigstock site is led on a day- to-day basis by Head of Site, Nicola Hall.